RESEARCH GRANTS IN TOBACCO CONTROL

 - Researchers must be available in the country throughout the research period.

-- Applicants must have at least 3 years of research experience and have the ability to conduct a research study independently.
+- Applicants must have at least 3 years of research experience and have demonstrated their ability to conduct a research study independently:

-- Applicants must have at least one research publication.
+- Applicants must have at least one research publication as a first author.
 Evidence to prove research publication must be submitted with the application.

-- A list of research studies that have been conducted by the applicant must be submitted on a separate page.
+- A list of research studies mentioning the roles of the applicants must be submitted on a separate page.

-- Proposals will be short-listed according to the priorities listed above.
+- Proposals will be short-listed according to the priorities listed above and based on the quality and rigor of the application.

 - Based on their merit, proposals will be selected for funding.